-Smallmouth bass: All smallmouth bass caught must be killed immediately, kept and the entire fish turned into FWP.
+• Smallmouth bass: All smallmouth bass caught must be killed immediately, kept and the entire fish presented to FWP.
 Anglers who catch smallmouth bass in the Yellowstone River above Springdale Bridge FAS are required to report the catch to FWP within 24 hours (406)577-7900.
 Anglers will be asked to provide location, date and time of capture and may be asked to provide their full name, ALS number, and phone number.
-Anglers are required to turn in the whole smallmouth bass to a FWP office within 10 days of capture (frozen is allowed) during regular business hours.
+Anglers are required to present the whole smallmouth bass to a FWP office within 10 days of capture (frozen is allowed) during regular business hours.
+Edible portions of the fish are returned to angler upon request.